gagik/dart_passphrase/README.md

 Contributions are welcome!
 Please feel free to open an issue or submit a Pull Request.

-## Disclaimer

-This package is provided as-is, without any warranty.
-Use at your own risk.

 ## License

-This project is licensed under the Apache License 2.0 - see the LICENSE file for details.
+This project is licensed under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0.txt).